Spodah/virtuaaliluonto-lumivahti/hours/week 3.md

 7/2 5 hours of presenting, reviewing and improving project plan

+9/2 5 hours reviewing and improving project plan, buying sensors and Arduino from Partco

 _Niklas_

 6/2 1 hour making powerpoint presentation

 7/2 5 hours of presenting, reviewing and improving project plan

+9/2 5 hours reviewing and improving project plan, buying sensors and Arduino from Partco